felipecoelho90/arcane-sanctum/oci/README.md

 - An Internet Gateway for internet access
 - A route table for routing traffic
 - A security list allowing:
-  - SSH (22) access from a specific IP address
+  - SSH (22) access from specific IP addresses with descriptive names
-  - HTTP (80) and HTTPS (443) access from anywhere
+  - HTTPS (443) access from anywhere
 - A VM instance using the always-free shape (VM.Standard.E2.1.Micro)
-- Ubuntu 22.04 LTS as the operating system
+- Ubuntu 24.04 Minimal LTS as the operating system
 - Docker and Docker Compose installed via cloud-init
 - A dedicated docker user with sudo privileges
 - Proper resource tagging for cost tracking and management